The-Tech-Lord/Code-Lab/Projects/Project 3 (Computer Science)/Computer_Science.md

 * **Return Value**: The value that results from the completion of a function call
 * **Run**: To perform the instructions written in your program, usually as an executable
 * **Syntax**: The grammar of the language
+* **Type**: The kind oor category of a value (Examples below)
+    1. The number `5` is an `Integer`
+    1. The number `5.7298463710` is a float
+    1. A double is basically the same as a float but it can hold twice as many decimals

 ## Common Programming Languages